PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![Tasks completed on my Todoist account](/images/stats/2019/yir/tasks-completed.png "Tasks completed on my Todoist account")](/images/stats/2019/yir/tasks-completed.png "")
 [![Average of tasks completed on my Todoist account](/images/stats/2019/yir/tasks-completed2.png "Average of tasks completed on my Todoist account")](/images/stats/2019/yir/tasks-completed2.png "")

-It's a it less than what I expected since I completed 6323 tasks in 2018.
+It's a it less than what I expected since **I completed 6323 tasks in 2018**.
 It's not a huge problem because it always depends on how you organize your task manager.
 In my case, I also have my routine on my task manager so it can help me to actually do the things I plan for myself.
 The plan for 2020 is to remove my routine from Todoist and move it to my calendar, so I can only have the